-Most UK broadband services such as BT, Sky, Plusnet, EE, and TalkTalk use the Openreach network.
+When it comes to switching providers – worth knowing that most UK broadband services such as BT, Sky, Plusnet, EE, and TalkTalk use the Openreach network.
 Switching between these providers is relatively easy as they use some of the same equipment in the telephone exchange.

 It’s also worth checking broadband providers’ websites directly – they sometimes offer cashback or free gifts if you get your deal direct from them.

-Can you haggle to lower your broadband price?
+3. Haggle to lower your broadband price

 If you’re happy with your broadband supplier, but not keen on the price, you may be able to haggle either online or over the phone to get a better deal.

-A survey by Which? found that nearly half (46%) of survey respondents had haggled with their existing provider when their contract ended.
-These people reported saving an average £85 on broadband, and £128 on broadband and TV.
+A survey by Which? found nearly half (46%) of survey respondents had haggled with their existing provider when their contract ended.
+These people reported saving an average of £85 on broadband, and £128 on broadband and TV.

-Check how long your broadband contract is
+4. Check how long your broadband contract is

 Some providers also offer short-term 30-day rolling broadband contracts, which can be cancelled at short notice.